rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 JSon code 16: A status update message

-The allowed content is described in Table :num:`table-statusresponse` and :num:`table-statusresponse-returnvalues`.
+The allowed content is described in Table
+:ref:`Status response<table-statusresponse>` and
+:ref:`Return values<table-statusresponse-returnvalues>`.

 Since different UpdateRate can be defined for different objects it means that partial StatusUpdates can be sent.